 7. A helicopter ride down the West Coast of Scotland

 The west coast of Scotland has some of the most dramatic and stunning coastal scenery in the whole country.
 A helicopter ride along the coast is a breath taking experience looking over to the islands with white sandy beaches, trying to spot dolphins and basking sharks playing in the waves.
-You can see the coloured houses of Tobermory on the island of Mull and look down on Iona Abbey, built by St Columba in the sixth century and the burial site of the early Scottish kings.
+You can see the colored houses of Tobermory on the island of Mull and look down on Iona Abbey, built by St Columba in the sixth century and the burial site of the early Scottish kings.
 PDG Helicopters can give you a wonderful tour of this historic area of Scotland.

 8. Dinner in the Castlehill Suite followed by the Royal Edinburgh Military Tattoo